-Need a basic recipe that can transform into multiple dishes?
-No problem, these spicy roasted vegetables are just the thing that solves your request.
+Do you need a basic recipe that can be transformed into multiple dishes?
+No problem.
+These spicy roasted vegetables are just the thing to solve your request.
 This dish can irresistibly make your soup, pasta, or mac and cheese.

-These spicy roasted vegetables are mildly spicy and crunchy and satisfy the whole family.
-The natural tastes of the veggies and the coated spice create an ultimate snack or dinner!
+These spicy roasted vegetables are mildly spicy and crunchy, satisfying the whole family.
+The natural tastes of the veggies and the coated spice create the ultimate snack or dinner!

 Even better, it's low-carb, low in sugar, low-fat, and dairy-free.
 So it won't hurt your plans to follow the popular diets.